- Introduction: Relief of joint pain in dogs – Pain relievers for dogs

 Controlled release

-Precautions and Administration
+Precautions and administration

 Conclusion: Trocoxil and its uniqueness

-Be careful with human medicine - painkillers for dogs
+Caution with human medicine – painkillers for dogs

 Consultation with the veterinarian

-Different metabolism
+Different metabolisms

 Risks and side effects

-Conclusion: Veterinary advice is essential
+Conclusion: Veterinary advice is essential.

-Use on dogs
+Use with dogs

-possible side effects
+Possible side effects

 Although metamizole can be effective when used and dosed correctly, there are also potential side effects that can occur in dogs, including: